Ashish-Talan/dealta-demo/README.md

 # dealta-demo
-this is a delta file
+this is a delta file.